 Pat Huble was the third child born on the homestead, on a “wet day" on September 6, 1914.
 As a child, Pat got herself into a bit of mischief when she wanted to take a closer look at her mother's china, which was stored on a shelf in the pantry.
 The young girl put her toes on the edge of the baseboard and used the shelf to pull herself up.
 Unfortunately the shelf was not strong enough and Pat succeeded in pulling the shelf and all the dishes down upon herself.
 Needless to say the dishes were destroyed.

 Pat married a man named Joe Rice and moved to California; the couple had three children, a boy (Rick) and two girls (Leslie and Lynn).
-Pat passed away in 1989 in Menlo Park, California.
+Pat passed away November 30, 1989 in Menlo Park, California.

 Gladys May (May)

 Gladys May, known as May to her family, was the fourth child born on the homestead on May 1, 1916.
 She would be the last girl.
 By the time she was born, the Seebach & Huble General Store was complete, and she fondly remembered the "old fashioned candy jars and licorice at the end of the counter."

 In 1938 she married William Henry who worked as a fort manager and fur trader for Hudson Bay outposts.
 The two had four children: two girls, Joan and Pamela, and two boys, Patrick and Barry.
 May passed away in Victoria in 1998.